getsieutoc/worklog/README.md

 ### Unique ID

-It could be UUID, or user email.
-Do NOT mix!
+It could be UUID/CUID, or user email.
+Incremental integer also works.

+> [!IMPORTANT]
+> Do not mix!
+Use either email, or ID.

 ### Title